 2. Better recovery = better performance

-If you exercise several times a week, fast recovery is is crucial.
+If you exercise several times a week, quick recovery is essential .
 Ice baths help to:

 -